-Huawei executive Meng to appear in Canadian court
+Huawei executive Meng arrives for hearing at Canadian court

-VANCOUVER (Reuters) - Chinese telecommunications giant Huawei Technologies Co Ltd Chief Financial Officer Meng Wanzhou was set to appear in a Canadian court on Tuesday in a case that has strained Beijing’s ties with Canada and the United States.
+VANCOUVER (Reuters) - Chinese telecommunications giant Huawei Technologies Co Ltd Chief Financial Officer Meng Wanzhou arrived on Tuesday for a hearing before a Canadian court in a case that has strained Beijing’s ties with Canada and the United States.

 Canada arrested Meng on Dec.
 1 as she was changing planes in Vancouver, at the request of the United States, which on Monday brought sweeping charges against Huawei and Meng that paint the company as a national security threat.
 Meng was charged with bank and wire fraud to violate U.S. sanctions against Iran.